-The Journal of Risk and Insurance promotes two calls for papers:
+The Journal of Risk and Insurance promotes three calls for papers:

 Special Issue on the Implications of COVID-19 for the Insurance Industry